 Socio-economic variables viz.
 Farm size of the respondents, Age of the respondents, Educational status of the respondents, family members of respondent farmers, family type of the respondents were included and to measure the socio-economic characteristics of the respondents under the study.

-Distribution of sample farmers according to across farm size-
+Distribution of sample farmers according to across farm size

-The total respondent farmers were divided into three categories.
+The total respondent farmers were divided into three categories based on the area of farmland.
 Framers with land holding up to 1 hectare was considered as marginal farmers, farmers with land holding between 1 hectare to 2 hectare was categorized as small farmers and farmers with land holding between 2 hectare to 4 hectare was grouped as medium farmers.

-The analysis of the respondent across farm size revealed that 52.50 percent of total respondent were found to be marginal, 36.25 percent and only 11.25 percent respondent farmers were found to be small and medium respectively.
+The analysis of the respondent across farm size revealed that 52.50 percent of total respondent were found to be marginal, 36.25 percent and only 11.25 percent respondent farmers were found to be small and medium, respectively.
 Toppo (2005) observed that majority (80.83 per cent) of the respondents were with marginal land holding in dairy farming.

 Table 1 Distribution of sample farmers according to across farm size